CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Performance Evaluation

 Table~\ref{tab:performance-delay-spreads} reports NMSE across various delay spreads: 30, 100, and 300 ns, which are included in training; 50 and 200 ns, used for interpolation within the training range; and 400 ns, used for extrapolation beyond the training range.
 The delay spread reflects the multipath richness of the channel, which varies significantly across environments (e.g., urban, indoor, rural), motivating the need for evaluation under diverse delay spreads.

 For TDD systems, \Model{} achieves the lowest NMSE on the \Regular{} track and remains the best or a close second-best on the \Generalization{} track.
 The deep learning models generally show degraded performance on unseen delay spreads.
 In particular, at 400 ns (outside the training range), \Model{}, LLM4CP, and RNN experience substantial performance drops compared with 300 ns, the nearest seen condition.
 For example, NMSE increases by about 50\% for LLM4CP and nearly 100\% for RNN and \Model{}.
 These results highlight the challenge of generalizing to unseen delay spreads.
+Interestingly, although PAD is not a competitive model in TDD overall, it becomes the second-best method at 400 ns.
+A plausible explanation is that PAD performs parameter estimation during inference, enabling it to adapt to the instantaneous multipath structure under unseen delay spreads.
+This improved generalization performance, however, comes at the cost of significantly higher inference complexity and latency (Appendix~\ref{sec:appendix-computational-overhead}).

 For FDD systems, \Model{} achieves the second-best NMSE on the \Regular{} track for the seen delay spreads.
 On the \Generalization{} track, however, performance degrades substantially for the unseen delay spreads.
 At 400 ns, the degradation is particularly severe: NMSE increases by more than $5\times$ for \Model{}, LLM4CP, and RNN.
 This sharper degradation in FDD arises from the added challenge of cross-frequency prediction.
 Since delay spread is inversely proportional to coherence bandwidth, a larger delay spread reduces frequency-domain correlation, making inter-band prediction more difficult in the FDD setting.